 Important ferry tips before island hopping from Santorini

-- Ferry schedules change every year.
-Always check current timetables before building a day trip around a specific island.
+- Ferry schedules change every season.
+The 2026 figures in this guide were checked in August 2026; always confirm live departures on Ferryhopper before building a day trip around a specific island.

 - High-speed ferries are faster but more weather-sensitive.
 Summer winds in the Aegean can cause delays, rough rides or cancellations.